 On this wonderful adventure, we will cover as much as possible of the fascinating southern part of the country.
-We’ll spend several days in specific areas such as Kumasi, so that we get a good feeling for Ghanaian life away from the busy coastal areas.
+We’ll spend several days around bustling Accra, then head off to specific areas such as Kumasi, so that we get a good feeling for Ghanaian life away from the busy coastal areas.

-Now the town is a fishing village with colorful scenes of fishermen and boats on the beach.
-Next, we’ll head north to Kumasi, then Odumase, Ho and Denu, before driving back to Accra.
+Next stop in the Volta Region is pretty Lake Volta, before driving back to Accra.
 At the end of the trip, we’ll stop in the fishing town of Jamestown, with its fresh fish market, tuna smoking ovens and fishing scene on the beach.
 We will meet with a friend who works there.
-He’ll show us the boats being crafted by hand, and will explain how the community/communal fishing works.
-He will also show us the school for the fishermen’s children (built by Canadians) and you can donate school supplies here if you wish.
+He’ll show us the boats being crafted by hand, and will explain how the communal fishing organization works.
+He will also show us the little school for the fishermen’s children (built by Canadians) and you can donate school supplies here if you wish.

 Kente Cloth, Adinkra and Batik

-We’ll try our hand at some traditional crafts in several half-day workshops mentioned above.
-We will print adinkra motifs made from sections of hand-carved dried gourd to embellish cloth.
-Another day we’ll stamp hot wax on cotton yardage for a gorgeous batik and also we’ll make recycled glass beads.
-At a fabulous weekly Bead Market, dozens of stalls hold an amazing variety of handmade beads, available for great prices.
+Also you’ll be able to buy their work directly from them and observe their working techniques.We’ll try our hand at some traditional crafts in several half-day workshops mentioned above.
+We will print adinkra motifs with stamps made from sections of hand-carved dried gourd.
+Another day we’ll stamp hot wax on cotton yardage for a gorgeous batik and also we’ll make recycled glass beads with famous bead artist Cedi.
+At a fabulous weekly Bead Market, dozens of vendors offer an amazing variety of handmade beads, for great prices.
 Later we’ll create necklaces and bracelets from our handmade beads and newly acquired ones.
-These workshops represent typical arts and culture of Ghana that are being both maintained and re-invented by the artisans.
+These hands-on workshops represent typical arts and culture of Ghana that are being both maintained and re-invented by the artisans.

-Quilters and Other Fabric Enthusiasts
+Beaders, Quilters and Other Fabric Enthusiasts

 Behind the Scenes Adventures IN ACTION:

-Price: $4195 for 4-6 travelers for Arts and Culture of Ghana.
-(Arrive Feb. – and depart Feb -.)
+Price: $4295 for 4-6 travelers for Arts and Culture of Ghana.
+(Arrive Feb.
+5 and depart late on Feb.
+18.)

-$3950 for 7 – 12 travelers
+$3995 for 7 – 12 travelers

 Single supplement: $550

 Plan flights to arrive after 10am or before 8pm if possible.
 Barou will meet you at the airport, with the driver on the group arrival date.
 Otherwise, we will arrange for the hotel to send a known and safe taxi driver for you.
 The Ghana airport is enclosed and fairly un-chaotic.

-After you have paid the $500 deposit for Arts and Culture of Ghana, and several months before departure, we will send you the form to fill out for your visa to Ghana, and an information packet with lists of what to bring, heath and cultural info, maps, etc.
+After you have paid the $500 deposit for Arts and Culture of Ghana, and several months before departure, we will send you the form to fill out for your visa to Ghana.
+You will send the forms and check to TEXAS, USA, for the easiest method.

-It is impossible to plan attendance at traditional musical or dance events or even holidays and festivals, from afar.
+It is impossible to plan in advance attendance at traditional musical or dance events or even holidays and festivals, from afar.
 We love these events, and we’re happy to be flexible and spontaneously attend traditional performances in villages along the way, if the chance should arise.